 You are allowed to file your own patent applications.
-It will cost you a far less in the short term, but the amount of work and your lack of professional training might hinder instead of help.
+It will cost you far less in the short term, but the amount of work and your lack of professional training might hinder instead of help.
 Seemingly small mistakes can quickly thwart your efforts and stop you from getting a proper patent for your invention.
 This possibility is why patent lawyers pay the most for malpractice insurance in comparison to nearly any other type of lawyer.

-Patent Cost Examples
+Patent Cost Examples:

-Example 1: Computer-implemented method for facilitating a particular functionality via the Internet
+Example 1: Computer-implemented method for facilitating a particular functionality via the internet